csmc-vaneykjlab/pine/examples/single fold change PTM/README.md

 ![results 1](images/results-1.png)

 ## Pathway selection
 You can now refine your results by selecting different pathways or GO terms to reanalyze with.
 Go back to PINE and select a few terms, then click **Reanalyze**.
+In the following example "Glycerophospholipid biosynthesis", "Regulation of mRNA stability by proteins that bind AU-rich elements", "Metabolism of RNA" and "Synthesis of bile acids and bile salts" were selected.
 ![pathway selection](images/pathway-selection.png)

 ## Reanalysis results